Joetta Maue: Stitching ordinary beauty

 Joetta Maue: Mother and Child (Detail)

-Whether or not those final lines are indeed the best in TV history, American textile artist Joetta Maue offers definitive proof the statement itself holds true through her imaginative embroidery pieces.
-Joetta believes in the power and beauty of the ordinary, and she combines photography, drawing and stitch to help us all see what she sees.
+Joetta Maue believes in the power and beauty of the ordinary, and she combines photography, drawing and stitch to help us all see what she sees.

-Whether cuddling a baby whilst making dinner, staring at a broken window shade or even the simple act of getting up in the morning…all are honoured through her use of stitch on found linens.
+Whether it’s cuddling a baby while making dinner, staring at a broken window shade or even the simple act of getting up in the morning, all are honoured through her use of stitch on found linens.
 Even dust is celebrated!

 Joetta Maue: on my sleeve, 2007, approx 50 x 50in, embroidered satin and plaster